Treatment effect estimation under convergent network interference: Discussion

 \section{Discussion}

-This work shows that classical $\sqrt{n}$-asymptotic normality of the HT estimator for the average direct effect can hold under dense network interference in a finite-population setting.
-Instead of stochastic averaging in the exposure graph, our key requirement is sufficient large-scale regularity of the interference structure.
-We formalize this regularity through joint convergence of exposure graphs and potential outcome functions.
-Our main theorem shows that graph limit theory provides a natural language for expressing asymptotic assumptions in network experiments.
+This work provides a notion of convergence for a sequence of finite populations under anonymous interference.
+As a result, we obtain $\sqrt{n}$-asymptotic normality of the HT and H\'{a}jek estimators for the average direct effect, even on dense, non-random exposure graphs.
+Moreover, we show that the random-graph model of \cite{Wager} provides an example that generates convergent finite populations.
+In particular, the first-order uncertainty in their average direct effect estimation is driven by treatment assignment rather than graph randomness.
+These results show that graph limit theory provides a natural language for expressing asymptotic assumptions in network experiments.

-While our proposed framework accommodates vanishing edge densities, its validity depends on a macroscopic regularity that may be absent in networks where interference is driven by local geometry.
-In our setting of anonymous interference, outcomes remain insensitive to specific local motifs, such as small, fixed-size cliques or cycles.
-If the outcomes are sensitive to these discrete geometric configurations rather than aggregate structures captured by the cut norm, the graphon limit provides an overly coarse approximation.
-In such cases, the structural dependencies do not smooth out into the global limit as the population grows, and the desired asymptotics may not hold.

-The scope of our result is further clarified by several adjacent lines of work on network interference.
-First, \citet{leung2022ani} studies approximate neighborhood interference (ANI), allowing treatments at larger graph distances to have diminishing but nonzero effects.
-Moreover, \citet{gao2025network} provide a design-based justification for regression-based analysis in the ANI framework.
-In a related direction, \citet{leung2022spatial,leung2025crosscluster} study cluster-based designs under spillovers that decay with spatial distance, highlighting a bias-variance tradeoff resulting from the choice of clusters; \citet{viviano2023clustering} study a similar tradeoff in general network interference settings.
-A different line of work emphasizes randomization-based testing rather than asymptotic approximation: \citet{athey2018exact} give a general strategy for exact testing of non-sharp null hypotheses under network interference by passing to an artificial experiment, while \citet{basse2024peer} extend this to finite-sample tests for peer effects in random group formation experiments.
-Finally, \citet{shirani2024cmp} and \citet{bhattacharya2025meanfield} pursue more explicitly model-based approaches, using approximate message passing or mean-field structure to estimate effects under rich propagation and long-range dependence.
+While we focus on asymptotic normality, the interference literature contains several adjacent lines of work.
+One direction studies optimal designs under interference.
+For instance, \citet{leung2022spatial,leung2025crosscluster} studies cluster-based designs under spillovers that decay with spatial distance, highlighting a bias-variance tradeoff resulting from the choice of clusters. \citet{viviano2023clustering} study a similar tradeoff in general network interference settings.
+Another line of work emphasizes randomization-based testing.
+For instance, \citet{athey2018exact} give a general strategy for testing non-sharp null hypotheses under network interference by passing to an artificial experiment. \citet{basse2024peer} further develop permutation tests for peer effects in random group formation experiments.